Pearson-Higher-Ed/design/membership-spec.md

 G1: Components must reflect the needs of Pearson as a whole rather than just the needs of one product.

+*The best way to demonstrate compliance with this requirement is to mockup your component in use across a couple different products.*

 ## Consistency